cchantep/acolyte/readme.md

 Acolyte can be used in SBT projects adding dependency `"cchantep" %% "acolyte" % "VERSION"` (coming on a repository).

+### Limitations

+Binary datatype are not currently supported.

 ### Code

 Acolyte driver behaves as any other JDBC driver, that's to say you can get a connection from, by using the well-known `java.sql.DriverManager.getConnection(jdbcUrl)` (and its variants).